 How Much Does Property Management Cost?

-When deciding whether or not to hire a property manager, the first thing on everyone’s mind is the cost.
-We break down what kind of fees you will encounter if you hire a property manager.
+When deciding whether or not to hire a property manager, the first thing on everyone’s mind is property management cost.
+In this article, we break down what kind of fees you will encounter if you hire a property manager.
 The fees we will discuss cover the average costs of hiring a property manager or property management company in California for residential units.

 If you’ve decided that you’re in need of a property management company, your first question is probably “Well, how much does property management cost?”